 Carol Phillips has been active in the Canadian trade union movement, mainly with the Canadian Auto Workers Union (CAW), for almost thirty years.
 Ms. Phillips has served as the Bargaining Committee Chair and Chair of CAW Local 673, Dehavilland Aircraft, Assistant to the President of CAW, National Bargaining Representative, Director of Education Development, Director of the International Department, and Director of the Social Justice Fund.
 Ms. Phillips was Head of the Canadian Labour Congress Women's Bureau and Executive Assistant to the President of the Canada Labour Congress.
 She has extensive international experience and has been active in innumerable community activities.
 Ms. Phillips has been a member of the Ontario Labour Relations Board since 2009.
 In addition, she is cross-appointed to the Pay Equity Hearings Tribunal.

-Lori Bolton has been a member of the Ontario Labor Relations since 2015 and is a Director of Human Resources at the City of Orillia.
+Lori Bolton has been a member of the Ontario Labour Relations since 2015 and is a Director of Human Resources at the City of Orillia.
 Her responsibilities include collective bargaining, grievance procedures, pay equity, administration of payroll and human resource policies.
-Ms. Bolton is a member of the Ontario Municipal Human Resources Association Board of Directors, the Human Resources Professional Association and the Association of Municipal Clerks and Treasurers.
+Ms. Bolton is the President of the Ontario Municipal Human Resources Association Board of Directors.

 Patricia Greenside is a Member (part-time) for the Workplace Safety and Insurance Appeals Tribunal, and a former Member (full-time) for Immigration and Refugee Board of Canada.
 Her community involvement includes formerly serving as a volunteer for the Women’s Habitat.